krhadden/ServiceNow-Assessment/README.md

 Run `ng serve --port 8082`.

-In your browser, navigate to `localhost:8082`.
+In your browser (I recommend Chrome), navigate to `localhost:8082`.

 ## Requirements Overview